timmiesheehan/restapi-books/README.md

 # Books REST API

-This is a REST API built with the SlimPHP framework and uses MySQL for storage.
+This is a REST API built with PHP using the SlimPHP framework and uses MySQL for storage.
 The frontend uses Vanilla Javascript

 ### Version